 - Why do I blame everyone else for my bad feelings.

 All of these things and more are symptoms of the depression experience.
 And it is an experience.
 Depression can strike quickly, seemingly out of the blue, or it can build on itself with the sufferer becoming more and more depressed each day.

 A doctor is the only person that can effectively treat depression.
 You think you can do it and say to yourself, "I'll get over it and feel better soon", and you may actually improve a bit.
 Then on another day, your brain will tell you that you need outside help.
 Something is just not right.

 Follow the Doctor's Advice.

 Do not stop taking anti-depression medicine on your own.
 Take it for as long as it is needed.
 Your brain may need those chemicals in order to maintain balance.
 Sometimes people take the medicine just until they are feeling better.

 Stopping some anti-depression medicine cold turkey can make your depression much worse than it ever was.
-Brain chemistry is not an exact science, but advances have made this type of medicine much more 'people friendly'.
-The medicine is to correct an imbalance in the chemistry of the brain, not a cure-all for your father beating you as a child.
+Brain chemistry is not an exact science, but advances have made this type of medicine much more patient friendly.
+The medicine is to correct an imbalance in the chemistry of the brain, not a cure-all for your parents beating you as a child.

 Goal Three of Living With Depression

 Learn to Talk to Yourself